matatk/agrip/audioquake/manuals/user-manual-part07-c.md

 Day N<sup>th</sup> December 2004

-A huge number of major updates and minor tweaks to reflect the move to ZQuake and new features introduced in the first milestone of AudioQuake.
+A huge number of major updates and minor tweaks to reflect the move to ZQuake and new features introduced in the first milestone of *AudioQuake*.

 Revision 0.2.1

 Thursday 29<sup>th</sup> July 2004

 Updated for the name change and new features in 0.2.1.
 Updated jumping and game save/loading instructions.
 Removed Perl from the installation instructions (as it is now included in the setup package).